China making "preliminary" preparations for manned lunar mission

-BEIJING China is making "preliminary" preparations to send a man to the moon, state media cited a senior space official as saying, the latest goal in China's ambitious lunar exploration programme.
+BEIJING (Reuters) - China is making "preliminary" preparations to send a man to the moon, state media cited a senior space official as saying, the latest goal in China's ambitious lunar exploration programme.

 China in 2003 became the third country to put a man in space with its own rocket after the former Soviet Union and the United States.